naston70/jeremys-it-lab/49.Port.Security/port.security.md

 	* If not, the switch will allow the first source MAC address that enters the switch

 - You can change the maximum number of allowed MAC addresses

+##### Why Port Security?

+* Port security allows a network admin to control which devices are allowed access to the network
+* However, MAC address spoofing is a simple task
+* Rather than manually specifying the MAC addresses allowed on each port, port security's ability to limit the number of MAC addresses allowed on an interface is more useful

+* Limiting the number of MAC addresses on an interface can protect against attacks, such as DHCP starvation by only only a MAX number of MAC addresses through the interface